Preeclampsia Signs: Do’S And Don’Ts

 Swelling and Edema

-Swelling and edema can be significant indicators of developing preeclampsia, especially as pregnancy progresses.
-You may notice swelling in your hands, feet, or face, which can occur suddenly or gradually.
+Swelling and edema can signal developing preeclampsia, especially as pregnancy progresses.
+You may notice swelling in your hands, feet, or face that appears suddenly or grows worse.

 High Blood Pressure

-Normal readings are typically around 120/80 mmHg; anything above 140/90 mmHg may indicate hypertension.
-Watch for headaches, visual disturbances, or sudden weight gain, as these can signal worsening conditions.
+Watch for headaches, visual disturbances, or sudden weight gain, as these can signal worsening symptoms.
+If you notice these signs, contact your healthcare provider right away.

 The Importance of Regular Prenatal Care